tobiasfinknet/reject/README.md

 Rack Module to reject unwanted requests.

-Sometimes you don't want to reject incoming requests.
+Sometimes you want to reject incoming requests.
 Use cases could be:

   - block page for maintenance reasons
   - blacklist resources or clients
   - enforce usage limits (you might want to use [datagraph/rack-throttle](https://github.com/datagraph/rack-throttle) for that)
+  - block by referer or user agent

 Usage with Rails
 ----------------